 We must combine all computer components (motherboard, processor, graphics card, power supply) into a whole.
 We don’t want them to stand on the table (although some like this variant for experimenting).
 The housing (or case) serves to place all the above components and complete the system into one whole.

 Nowadays, we can choose according to the dimensions, features, and appearance.
-To build a gaming or any other more powerful PC, the cooling efficiency of the components inside the housing depends on the correct airflow or the correct choice of the case.
+To build a gaming or any more powerful PC, the cooling efficiency of the components inside the housing depends on the correct airflow or the correct choice of the case.
 The most significant heat generators are the graphics card and the processor.

 Even the best cooler on a processor or graphics card can’t help you if the case is small, poorly ventilated, and poorly done with cable management.
 Ensure that pc case has at least one or two fans on the front to suck cold air from the room and that there is at least one fan on the back to blow hot air out of the housing.
 It’s desirable that the case also has at least one fan on the upper side for expelling warm air outside.